DanielP33/CalcPython/README.md

 # CalcPython

-This is my attempt building a calculator using python, and also practice with git branching, as i also no experience with both.
+This is my attempt building a calculator using python, and also practice with git branching, as i also have no experience with both.

 I'll also try to document the code as much as possible so that i may understand it better.